theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/run-an-ADF-pipeline-when-sap-extraction-file-is-successfully-uploaded-to-Azure-storage.md

 An event then triggers an ADF pipeline to process the SAP parquet file, e.g. with [Databricks](https://learn.microsoft.com/en-us/azure/databricks/).
 {{ productName }} supports different file formats for Azure storage, the depicted example uses [Apache Parquet](https://docs.microsoft.com/en-us/azure/databricks/data/data-sources/read-parquet), which is a column file format that provides optimizations to speed up queries and is more efficient than CSV or JSON.

-Target audience: Customers who utilize Azure Data Factory (ADF) as a platform for orchestrating data movement and transformation. <br>
+Target audience: Customers, who utilize Azure Data Factory (ADF) as a platform for orchestrating data movement and transformation. <br>

 !!! note
     The following sections describe the basic principles for triggering an ADF pipeline.
-    Keep in mind, that this is not a best practice document or a recommendation.
+    Keep in mind, this is not a best practice document or a recommendation.

 #### Azure Storage